f4exb/sdrangel-docker/compose/readme.md

   - `-s port`: host port to access the SDRangel container SSH server.
 Default is `50022`.
   - `-a port`: host port for the SDRangel REST API.
 Default is `8091`.
   - `-u port[-port]`: maps a UDP port or a range of ports from host to the SDRangel container (same).
 Default is `9090`.

+The composition default network has a fixed subnet address of `172.18.0.0/16`.
+SDRangel container will have the `172.18.0.2` IPv4 address and SDRangelCli `172.18.0.3`.
+A fixed address for SDRangel container is interesting if you use UDP connections.